Waimea, Kauaʻi County, Hawaii: Economy

-In the late 1700s and early 1800s Waimea was an important trading post for the maritime fur trade, whaling and sandalwood industries, later replaced by the sugar industry in the 1800s.
+Waimea was an important trading post for the maritime fur trade, whaling and sandalwood industries in the late 1700s and early 1800s and in the later 1800s for the sugar industry.
 In 1815 the fur trading vessel Atahualpa, purchased by the Russian–American Company and renamed Bering, wrecked at Waimea.
-Currently, the main industries in Waimea are construction and tourism.
-There are only two hotels in the town: Waimea Plantation Cottages, and The West Inn motel.
-There are several shops, small restaurants and food trucks that cater to both the local and tourist population.
-Waimea is home to the original location of Jo-Jo's Shave Ice, the headquarters for the condiment manufacturer, Aunty Lilikoi.
+Waimea's main industries now are construction and tourism.
+There are two hotels in town: Waimea Plantation Cottages and The West Inn motel.
+There are several shops, small restaurants, and food trucks.
+Waimea is the original location of Jo-Jo's Shave Ice and the headquarters of the condiment manufacturer Aunty Lilikoi.